Ginza Japanese Restaurant in Phuket

 Japanese Delicacies in Phuket Old Town0

 Ginza is the first and only Japanese restaurant in Phuket Old Town.
-Located on Yaowarat Road and opened in March 2013, it offers quality Japanese dishes at fair rates.
+Located on Yaowarat Road, it offers quality Japanese dishes at fair rates.
 Ginza’s Thai manager, Khun Yuth, is already well-known as the President of the Food & Beverages Manager’s Association on Phuket (he's also the manager of Up Beach Club at Naithon Beach).

 Phuket Old Town has evolved a lot since 2010 and has witnessed the opening of many new coffee shops, bars, restaurants as well as the renovation of many historical buildings – such as The Memory at On On Hotel.
-It’s also seen the burying of ugly overhead electric cables – a project which should be completed by 2014.
+It has also seen the burying of ugly overhead electric cables.

 - Phi Phi Island Speedboat Excursion